krzyn14/BloggingPlatform/README.md

    ```
    dotnet run seeddata
    ```
-4. Now you can run the application and test API manually or run unit tests for Remove and Edit posts methods (instruction below)
+4. Now you can run the application and test API manually or run unit tests for Remove and Edit blog posts methods (instruction below)

 **Running unit tests**
 1. Open powershell in BlogginPlatform.Tests directory